libpronet/libpronet/README.md

 service cluster system, a multimedia communication system or a messaging system.

-Please refer to "pro_net.h", "rtp_framework.h", and "rtp_foundation.h"
+Please refer to "pro_net.h", "rtp_base.h", and "rtp_msg.h" under the
-under the directory of "pub/inc/pro" for more.
+directory of "pub/inc/pro" for more.

          ______________________________________________________
         |                                                      |